bcoia/skybot-plugins/README.md

 * twitch.py -- unfurls Twitch.TV URLs with title, game, status, etc. also adds .twitch command to search a username manually.
 * steam.py -- unfurls Steam URLs with game title and price.
 * giantbomb.py -- a collection of tools for searching the Giant Bomb wiki.
 Currently only adds .rd, to search for the release date of a game.
+* hearthstone.py -- queries hearthstoneapi.com for a given card name and returns information about the first result.

 Known issues:
 * steam.py - occasionally scrapes info from other games on the page
 * giantbomb.py - chooses closest match and does not let you choose a platform
+* hearthstone.py - hearthstoneapi.com currently does not have Naxxramas cards